 The Associated Press reported on Sunday that beyond the crowd in Beijing and a smaller one in Shanghai, other Chinese cities stayed quiet.

 Standing in the crowd in Beijing on Sunday, one onlooker said he’d come hoping to see, or perhaps even take part in, a real protest.
 The young man, who asked that his name not be used, took a look around and said “It didn’t work.”

-In China, a New Year's cartoon tests boundaries of free speech Thousands of cameras watch China's Uighurs, inhibiting discourse Death in China: Crushing dissent or tragic accident?
+Even more than Mideast, China keeps firm grip on Internet In China, a New Year's cartoon tests boundaries of free speech Thousands of cameras watch China's Uighurs, inhibiting discourse Death in China: Crushing dissent or tragic accident?
 Nobel awarded to empty chair as China keeps dissidents quiet